 - For archive files, it has compress and de-compress options.

-- Users can customise the design of the site by adding different typefaces.
+- Users can customize the design of the site by adding different typefaces.

 - For appropriate file management, Nnn requires fewer resources and memory.

-- Users can install multiple plugins to customise their features to meet their own requirements.
+- Users can install multiple plugins to customize their features to meet their own requirements.

 - Its text-primary user interface makes file management activities more manageable.

 - It has a variety of settings so that the user may tailor it to his or her needs.

 - It contains mime information as well as extensive file statistics.

 Krusader is a fully-featured dual-pane file manager with a straightforward user interface.
 It’s a basic file manager that’s very configurable, quick, and user-friendly.
 It is still a popular Linux file manager, despite the fact that it was previously updated in 2019.
 Multiple archive formats are supported, including ARJ, bzip2, ZIP, GZIP, TAR, LHA ACE, and others.
 Krusader is also capable of handling KIO slaves such as SMB.
 Mounted file system support, enhanced view/edit/search, directory sync, batch left, and file-content comparison features are all available in Krusader.
 Krusader may also be enhanced with a variety of plugins available from the KDE Store.